4 Simple linear regression

 From , we know that the value of the response is not necessarily the same for all observations with the same value of the predictor.
 For example, we wouldn’t expect (nor do we observe) the same audience score for every movie with a critics score of 70.
 We know there are other factors other than the critics score that are related to how an audience reacts to a movie.
 Our analysis, however, only takes into account the critics score, so we do not capture these additional factors in our regression equation .
 This is where the error terms come back in.

 Once we computed estimates β^0 and β^1 for the regression equation, we can calculate how far the predicted values of the response produced by the regression equation differ from the actual values of the response variable observed in the data.
-This difference is called the residual.
+This difference is called the residual, denoted ei.

 shows the equation of the residual for the ith observation.